vmware/kube-fluentd-operator/README.md

 make run-once
 ```

-This will build the code, then `config-reloader` will connect to the K8S cluster, fetch the data and generate *.conf files in the `./tmp` directory.
+This will build the code, then `config-reloader` will connect to the K8S cluster, fetch the data and generate \*.conf files in the `./tmp` directory.
 If there are errors the namespaces will be annotated.

 ### I want to build a custom image with my own fluentd plugin

 Use the `vmware/kube-fluentd-operator:TAG` as a base and do any modification as usual.
+If this plugin is not top-secret consider sending us a patch :)

 ### I run two clusters - in us-east-2 and eu-west-2.
 How to differentiate between them when pushing logs to a single location?

-When deploying the daemonset using Helm, make sure to pass metadata:
+When deploying the daemonset using Helm, make sure to pass some metadata:

 For the cluster in USA: